 - The manufacturer and installer offering one or more systems.

 - The exclusive manufacturer or designer of doors with a dealer network of installers.

-- The manufacturer that takes a widely available system and re-brands them as their own with or without enhancements.
+- The manufacturer takes a widely available system and re-brands them as their own with or without enhancements.

-- The local door installers that buy in their doors from the producers.
+- The local door installers buy in their doors from the producers.